July 6, 2026 · Venture Pool Company

 Mostly vocabulary.
 Resurfacing is the umbrella term for replacing a pool's interior finish; replastering means the new finish is plaster.
 When we resurface with pebble, quartz, or plaster, the process is the same — drain, prep the shell, apply the new interior.

-For a typical residential pool, standard plaster runs roughly $6,000–$9,000, quartz somewhat more, and a premium pebble finish like NPT StoneScapes typically lands in the $10,000–$15,000 range depending on pool size.
-Tile, coping, and equipment work add from there — every honest quote should be itemized.
+For a typical residential pool, standard plaster runs roughly $4,500–$6,000, quartz lands around $6,000–$8,000, and a premium pebble finish like NPT StoneScapes typically comes in at $7,500–$10,000 depending on pool size.
+Shell prep and equipment work add from there — every honest quote should be itemized.

 A straight replaster is usually 5–7 days start to finish; add new waterline tile and coping and you're at 7–10 days.
 Weather is the main variable — finishes want reasonable conditions to cure right.